Rules & Regulations

 - Hunters must be licensed to hunt in the state of Texas or Mexico.

-- Entry fee will be $25.00 and an eligible participant must be registered in the Cola Blanca Big Buck Contest before the animal is harvested to be eligible.
+- Entry fee will be $30.00 for adults and $15 kids 12 and under.
+An eligible participant must be registered in the Cola Blanca Big Buck Contest before the animal is harvested to be eligible.
 One winning entry per licensed hunter.

 - A person may register personally or may register other persons.
 A person is considered registered at the exact time of day on the date the entry registration is received by Cola Blanca.